Installing the bollards

-When Rainforest Rescue purchased Lot 46 in the Daintree to rescue the degraded rainforest site, over 180 tons of debris was removed including dumped tyres.
-This was a property which represented a sizebale chunk of the unprotected Daintree and hence cassowary habitat - twenty four football fields worth to be exact.
-We planted over 40,000 trees to help restore the rainforest to its former glory.
-Disaster then struck in 2016 when drivers in a Ute illegally sped onto the site and purposefully destroyed an area of newly planted trees.
+In 2010 Rainforest Rescue purchased Lot 46 in the Daintree to rescue the degraded rainforest site.
+Over 180 tons of debris were removed from the property including dumped tyres.
+We planted over 40,000 trees to help restore the rainforest habitat to its former glory.
+Disaster struck in 2016 when some idiots in a Ute illegally drove onto the site and purposefully destroyed an area of newly planted trees.
 Action was needed to prevent this from reoccurring.

 "It’s been an interesting process trying to develop a sustainable solution to the problem.
 Over the past 18 months we’ve learned a lot about reuse and recycling of rubber!
-Research and Development projects always throw out interesting challenges, but with patience and professionality these have been navigated and now we have recycled tyre bollards in the ground protecting trees and the cassowary’s habitat– result!"
-Julian Gray CEO Rainforest Rescue
+Reseach and Development projects always throw out interesting challenges, but with patience and professionality these have been navigated and now we have recycled tyre bollards in the ground protecting trees – result!"

 We’re currently testing the prototype bollards to protect the latest tree planting at the new Cape Kimberley Wildlife Corridor.
 We’re monitoring the effectiveness of the bollards and will report back on progress.
 In 2-3 years the trees will be big enough to form their own barrier and we will remove the bollards to use elsewhere – following the ethos of reduce > reuse > recycle to lessen our footprint on the planet.

 This project has been supported through Bridgestone’s Tomorrow Matters initiative, which seeks to find new and better ways of using technology; encourage our children to find solutions for tomorrow; and help ensure a healthy environment for generations to come.